 Slades and Parsons’ criminal lawyers are experienced in preparing and conducting bail applications in all courts, including the Magistrates Court, County Court and Supreme Court, and appear regularly on behalf of our clients.
 We carefully analyse our client’s situation and the prosecution case.
 Slades & Parsons work closely with organisations that can provide support or treatment and enhance your chance of a successful bail application.

+We are one of Melbourne’s leading criminal law firms, representing clients across a range of criminal matters.
 Our experienced lawyers are happy to discuss any questions you may have about applying for bail.
 We will make a further application for bail if it has been refused.

 Bail Applications – Frequently Asked Questions

 - What happens at a bail hearing?